h10y/book/book-source/README.md

     - Reserved IP
     - Configuration
     - Access control
-      - In-app auth
+      - In-app auth (explain that the app needs to be running, so prob better to catch unwanted visitors before auth) maybe use this with PaaS
-      - Password protected server (basic auth with Caddy per route)
+      - Password protected server (basic auth with Caddy per route) use this on VM
-      - OIDC OAuth
+      - OIDC OAuth (ShinyProxy)
-    - CICD:
+    - CI/CD:
       - Docker GitHub actions (steps, auto tagging)
       - cron job polling
       - webhooks
-    - Scaling
+    - Scaling: explain single instance multiple sessions vs each session is an instance (ShinyProxy)
+      - Vertical & horizontal scaling
       - Shinyapps & Connect
       - Heroku
       - Load balancing with Docker compose
-- Part IV: What is next?
+- **Part IV**: What is next?
   - Reevaluating your hosting needs
     - Licensing considerations
   - Advanced topics